Cy1oong/DetectCVR/README.md

 # DetectCVR
+⭐ If you find this dataset useful, please star our repository!

 ## 📖 Overview
-This repository contains our research implementation for [DetectCVR].
+This repository contains our research implementation for “DetectCVR”[].
 The dataset and code will be made available upon paper acceptance.

 ## 🔄 Status
 ⏳ Paper is currently under review.
 Dataset will be released once accepted.

-⭐ If you find this dataset useful, please star our repository!

 ## 📋 Coming Soon
 - [ ] 💾 Dataset download link